 The first surface solar radiation measurements started in the 1920s in some sites in Europe.
-The study of these historic datasets reveals an increase in the surface solar radiation until the 1950s, known as Early Brightening (Ohmura, 2009; Wild,
+The study of these historic datasets reveals an increase in the surface solar radiation until the 1950s, known as "early brightening" (Ohmura, 2009; Wild, 2009), but only observed in Europe due to the scarcity of available data.
+The study of surface solar radiation longterm records shows decadal changes with a decline of surface solar radiation from the first available records, around 1950, until the middle of the 1980s (Stanhill and Cohen, 2001; Liepert, 2002), a period known as "global dimming", and an increment in the surface solar radiation since the middle of 1980s, a period known as "global brightening" (Wild et al., 2005).

-- 10 2009), but only observed in Europe due to the scarcity of available data.
-The study of surface solar radiation long-term records show decadal changes with a decline of surface solar radiation from the first available records, around 1950, until the middle of 1980s (Stanhill and Cohen, 2001; Liepert, 2002) period known as Global Dimming, and an increment in the surface solar radiation since the middle of 1980s, period known as Global Brightening (Wild et al., 2005). - All these studies remark on the variable quality of the data due to the technical advances in the instruments since the 1970s, 15 thus the confidence of the long-term trends observed should be taken into account when analysing the results.
-With the aim to obtain data with the best possible quality, in the 1990s, efforts were made to establish measurement networks around the Earth with high quality requirements to avoid introducing undesirable uncertainties in the long-term series.
+All these studies remark on the variable quality of the data due to the technical advances in the instruments since the 1970s; thus, the confidence of the long-term trends observed should be taken into account when analyzing the results.
+With the aim to obtain data with the best possible quality, in the 1990s, efforts were made to establish measurement networks around the Earth with high-quality requirements to avoid introducing undesirable uncertainties in the long-term series.
 In this context, the Baseline Surface Radiation Network (BSRN) was proposed in 1980 by the WMO and created in 1992 to provide accurate irradiances at selected sites around the Earth, with a high temporal resolution.
-The BSRN is a project of the World Climate Research Pro- - 20 gramme (WCRP).
-In 2004 it was designated as the baseline network for GCOS.
-The available data covers a period from 1992 to the present thanks to the contribution of 59 stations covering various climate zones (http://bsrn.awi.de/nc/stations/maps/).
-The BSRN data have been widely used due to its quality and reliability in the validation of satellite observations, as input to climate models and to monitor the solar radiation reaching the Earth Surface (Ohmura, 2009).
+The BSRN is a project of the World Climate Research Programme (WCRP).
+In 2004, it was designated as the baseline network for GCOS.
+The available data cover a period from 1992 to the present thanks to the contribution of 59 stations covering various climate zones (http://bsrn.awi.de/nc/stations/maps/, last access: 7 February 2019).
+The BSRN data have been widely used, due to their quality and reliability in the validation of satellite observations, as input to climate models and to monitor the solar radiation reaching the Earth's surface (Ohmura, 2009).

 The BSRN imposes very strict measurement requirements in order to assure the required quality of data (Long and Dutton, 2002; Long and Shi, 2006).
-A BSRN site must be representative of the surrounding area, avoid pollution sources, unnatural reflectance, microclimate conditions, and human activities that can affect its representativity of the surroundings (McArthur, 2005).
-Consequently, BSRN sites cannot be located near to major roadways, airports, vehicle parking areas, and buildings.
+A BSRN site must be representative of the surrounding area and avoid pollution sources, unnatural reflectance, microclimate conditions and human activities that can affect its representativity of the surroundings (McArthur, 2005).
+Consequently, BSRN sites cannot be located near major roadways, airports, vehicle parking areas and buildings.

-In 2009 the Izaña Atmospheric Observatory (IZA, BSRN station no: #61) started its process to become a BSRN station through a specific agreement between the State Meteorological Agency of Spain (AEMET) and the University of Valladolid.
+In 2009, the Izaña Atmospheric Observatory (IZA, BSRN station no. 61) started its process to become a BSRN station through a specific agreement between the State Meteorological Agency of Spain (AEMET) and the University of Valladolid.
+IZA was proposed and accepted to be part of the BSRN at the 11th BSRN Workshop and Scientific Review meeting was held in Queenstown, New Zealand, in August 2012 (WRCP, 2012), and has since remained a member of the network without interruption.